zilin/pgnc/LICHESS_POC_NOTES.md

 Update the `client_id` in `pgnc/lichess.py`:
 - Line ~74: Change `"pgn-curator"` to your registered client ID

+## Features Implemented

+✅ OAuth2 authentication with PKCE
+✅ Study creation (public/private)
+✅ PGN validation before upload
+✅ Chapter upload with progress tracking
+✅ Token persistence (~/.pgnc/lichess_token)
+✅ Error handling with user-friendly messages
+✅ Study name sanitization
+✅ Graceful failure handling (continues if one chapter fails)

 ## Known Limitations (POC)

 1. **API Endpoints**: The actual Lichess API endpoints may differ.
 Need to verify:
-   - Study creation endpoint format
+   - Study creation endpoint format: Currently using `POST /api/study`
-   - Chapter addition endpoint format
+   - Chapter addition endpoint format: Currently using `POST /api/study/{id}/chapters`
-   - Response structure
+   - Response structure: Handles multiple possible response formats

-2. **Error Handling**: Limited error handling for API failures

-3. **Token Refresh**: No token refresh mechanism (tokens may expire)
+2. **Token Refresh**: No token refresh mechanism (tokens may expire)
+   - User must re-authenticate with `--auth` flag when token expires

-4. **Rate Limiting**: No handling for API rate limits
+3. **Rate Limiting**: No handling for API rate limits
+   - May need to add retry logic and rate limit detection

+4. **PGN Format**: Basic validation only
-5. **PGN Format**: May need to adjust PGN export format for Lichess compatibility
+   - May need to adjust PGN export format for Lichess compatibility
+   - Comments and annotations should be preserved via StringExporter

+5. **OAuth Client ID**: Currently hardcoded as "pgn-curator"
+   - Needs to be registered with Lichess or made configurable

 ## Testing